Tareena Shakil

-Tareena Shakil (born 1989) is a British former terrorist who is notable for being the first, and only, British woman convicted of having travelled to Syria to join the Islamic State.
+Tareena Shakil (born 1989) is a British former terrorist who is notable for being the first, and only, British woman convicted of having travelled to Syria to join the Islamic State of Iraq and the Levant.
 She was sentenced to six years' imprisonment in 2016 for willingly joining the terrorist group and for encouraging terrorist acts online.
 She had chosen to take her toddler son to Syria with her, and was later discovered to have made the one-year-old child pose with an AK-47 and wear Islamic State balaclavas for photographs.

-Both during and in the months before she travelled to join ISIS she posted content on social media supporting the Islamic State and justifying their actions, telling people to "take to arms".
-She messaged friends on the day she arrived in Syria saying that it was her 'responsibility' as a Muslim to kill 'murtadeen' apostates and that she wanted to die a martyr and carry out Jihad, yet would later claim that she had never agreed with killing anyone.
+Both before and during the months before she travelled to join ISIL she posted content on social media supporting the Islamic State and justifying their actions, telling people to "take to arms".
+She messaged friends on the day she arrived in Syria saying that it was her 'responsibility' as a Muslim to kill 'murtadeen' apostates and that she wanted to die a martyr and carry out jihad, yet would later claim that she had never agreed with killing anyone.
 Amongst other lies her trial judge concluded she made were her claims that she had not known that ISIS had committed atrocities before she went, her stories that she had been "kidnapped" to Syria (before admitting she had gone of her own free will), and what The Guardian described as her 'odd' claims that she had only put her child in an ISIS balaclava because the toddler "enjoyed wearing hats".

-Shakil claimed that she soon grew disillusioned with the Islamic State she had chosen to join and wanted to escape, later complaining that there was "no police there for me to ring to help".
+Shakil claimed that she soon grew disillusioned with the Islamic State and wanted to escape, but there was "no police there for me to ring to help".
 She returned to the UK but was quickly arrested.
 She was released from prison in 2018 and was subsequently the subject of the 2021 ITV documentary Tareena: Return from ISIS, in which she gave interviews.